optimistiCli/cookqemu/README.md

 The downloaded files are stored in `cookqemu.downloads` dir inside the settings dir.
 If you need A file re-downloaded just delete it from this dir before running the script.
 Or delete the `cookqemu.downloads` alltogether.

+# Disclaimer
+You can use this script in any manner that suits you though remember at all times that by using it you agree that you use it at your own risk and neither I nor anybody else except for yourself is to be held responsible in case anything goes wrong as a result of using this script.